-The film gives off the tension it creates without having to do much except make you wonder what on Earth is looking for them and what has happened outside so that they can't leave where they are now hold up.
-The have a periscope and we see glimpses of the remnants of what is left outside while we become accustomed to the darkness the family have acquired while living underground.
+The film gives off the tension it creates without having to do much except make you wonder what on Earth is looking for them and what has happened outside so that they can't leave.
+They have a periscope and see glimpses of remnants outside while as viewers we can become accustomed to the darkness the family have acquired while living underground.

 When the family finally do venture out-side you might or might not have guessed where the movie is intending to go.
 While I guessed a few of the events before they occurred, it was the ending that truly made this film wonderful and caused it to stand out among a few similar ones out there.
 It has a twist which I didn't see coming and I liked it a lot.

-I give it 4 naughty rats out of 5.
+I give Hidden, 4 naughty rats out of 5.

-Which of these have you layed eyes on
+Which of these Duffer Brothers films have you watched?

 This was Matt Duffer and Ross Duffer’s début film.
 Who are they you ask?
 Well, I’m sure this movie may find some popularity eventually because of them.

-This was their first go at a big film.
-They did do a small 18-minute short film, released in 2007 called Eater, but I’m not sure they are better known due to that I’ve included Eater in the review to back up the fact that if you’ve not seen any of Duffers' successful stuff, perhaps after seeing their less main stream viewings like Eater and Hidden, you might just reach out and watch the popular ones.
+This was their first go at a feature film.
+Both collaborated before doing a small 18-minute short film, released in 2007 called Eater.
+I’m not sure they are better known due to that so I’ve included Eater in the review to back up the fact that if you’ve not seen any of the Duffer Brothers' more widely known offerings perhaps you might just reach out and watch them.

-Wayward Pines is a lesser known series too, I’ve seen both seasons and it is great, in fact, they are all great.
+Wayward Pines is a lesser known series too.
+I’ve seen both seasons and it is great.
 I love these two brothers ability so far and I hope with all my fingers and toes crossed they are working on more brilliance.
 But don't be surprised if Eater ends up as a full-length feature film in coming years.
-It's a kind of a cool idea.
+It's a kind of cool idea.

-A small tidbit about one of the producers too, he was Richard D. Zanuck who launched the likes of Tim Burton and Steven Spielberg and this film was Richards last – he died before it was filmed.
+A small tidbit about one of the producers too, he was Richard D. Zanuck who launched the likes of Tim Burton and Steven Spielberg and this film was Richards last because he died before it got filmed.

 Watch Eater here - Matt Duffer and Ross Duffers first short film